Juli-EXP/docker-volume-backup/legacy/README.md

       - TZ=Europe/Rome  # Adjust to your timezone
       - DOCKER_HOST=tcp://docker-socket-proxy:2375
       - BACKUP_VOLUME=docker-volume-backup_storage-location # Use the full name of the docker volume which gets displayed by running docker volume ls
-      - BACKUP_DIR=/backup  # Optional: change the location of the backup folder inside the container.
+      - BACKUP_DIR=/controller  # Optional: change the location of the controller folder inside the container.
 Needs to match the volume mounting point
       - RETENTION=7 # Optional: change the number of days of backups to be kept
     volumes:
-      - storage-location:/backup  # Replace with your volume
+      - storage-location:/controller  # Replace with your volume
     depends_on:
       - docker-socket-proxy
     restart: always